Mrfoofums/AngularOpenTracing/Readme.md

    }
 }
 ```
 Because this is an Interceptor, we will need to provide it to our application.
 This is a very standardly configured example app so we will provide our interceptor in our ```AppModule```.
-Feel free to put your wherever, but don't get stuck at this part, we're just setting up.
+Feel free to put yours wherever, but don't get stuck at this part, we're just setting up.

 ```Typescript
 import { BrowserModule } from '@angular/platform-browser';